Bifocal and trifocal lenses: Still good options for vision after 40

-Flat-top bifocals are further described by the width of the near segment, measured in millimeters (mm).
+Flat-top bifocals are further described by the width of the near segment, measured in millimetres (mm).
 The most popular FT bifocal is the FT-28 — a flat-top bifocal with a near seg that is 28 mm wide.

 Another popular fused bifocal is the round seg bifocal.
 An advantage of round seg bifocals is that the line separating the distance and near zones of the lens tends to be less noticeable than the upper line of a D-seg bifocal.
-But the optical center of the near zone of a round seg bifocal is lower in the lens, which can be bothersome to some wearers.
+But the optical centre of the near zone of a round seg bifocal is lower in the lens, which can be bothersome to some wearers.

 While bifocals work great for tasks like driving and reading, they are limited in their ability to provide clear vision at points in between, such as the distance to a computer monitor.